baxford/leaflet-tilelayer-geojson/README.md

-# Leaflet GeoJSON Tile Layer
+# Leaflet GeoJSON Clustered Tile Layer
-Renders GeoJSON tiles on an L.GeoJSON layer.
+Renders GeoJSON tiles on an L.GeoJSON layer and allows clustering of results.

+(forked from glenrobertson/leaflet-tilelayer-geojson)

 ## Docs